jamesliudotcc/bcrypt_exercise/readme.md

 ### Extra Security?!
 Oh boy...

 Don't worry!
 The creators of BCrypt have thought of this too.
 The additional security is already baked in.
+You don't have to do anything extra!
+But let's discuss what's going on and why this is necessary.

 #### Let's get salty!